 - Pool Passes/Memberships:

 - Child Care: Deposits and fees are non-refundable.
 No credits or refunds for unused/unattended child care days (please reference the Child Care Handbook for specifics on poor weather or other emergency closures).
-30 days written notice is required when terminating from a monthly program, and two weeks written notice when withdrawing from a weekly program.
-Deposits will be applied to any tuitions due during the period leading up to the last day of service.
+Two weeks written notice is required when terminating from a child care program, Deposits will be applied to any tuitions due during the period leading up to the last day of service.
 If the required notice was not given, the deposit will be forfeited.
 If you receive third party funding, you are required to have all of your co-pays paid to date to avoid being reported for delinquency, which may impact a transfer to another provider.
 Credits are non-refundable, unless approved by an Executive Leader.
 The account credit is good for use up to one year from the credit date.

 - Camp: Deposits are non-refundable.
 Deposits may be transferred between camp sessions until May 31st.
 On or after June 1st, no deposits may be transferred between camp sessions.
 Cancellations or changes between camp sessions require at least fifteen (15) days’ notice prior to the start date.
 After fifteen (15) days prior to camp start date, the entire camp fee is non-refundable.
 Camp transfers within two (2) weeks of camp start date must be approved by camp leader.
 When transferring to a camp session of higher value, the difference in the deposit amount is due at the time of the transfer, and remaining balance is due two weeks prior to the camp session, aligning with the camp payment due date.
 Changes to a program of lesser value will result in a credit to Y account for the difference.
 No credits or refunds for unused/unattended camp days.
 No credits or refunds will be issued for camp closures due to inclement weather, maintenance, city ordinance, events, or other closures.
 Account credit is good for use up to one year from the credit date.